hheghine/Minishell/README.md

 ---
 ## What Is Bash and How Does It Work?

-The shell is a program that receives keyboard commands and forwards them to the operating system for execution.
+The shell is a program that that takes keyboard commands and passes them to the operating system to carry out.
 Almost all Linux distributions supply a shell program from the GNU Project called [Bash](https://www.gnu.org/software/bash/manual/bash.html).
 The name is an acronym for "Bourne-again shell," in reference to the fact that Bash is an enhanced replacement for "sh," the original Unix shell program written by Steve Bourne.

 So [how bash actually works](https://www.cs.purdue.edu/homes/grr/SystemsProgrammingBook/Book/Chapter5-WritingYourOwnShell.pdf)?
 Essentially it breaks down the process into 4 steps: `lexer` → `parser` → `expander` → `executor`.